 When I was interviewed in the former Soviet Union in 1987, I talked about how the governments that were in conflict should start examining the basic tenets of their culture and that our government should spend a lot of effort in the study and application of the Commandments.
 When Paul Schwendener, producer from the Milken Foundation that funded the recording of my “Gates for Justice,” heard that I was composing a piece about the Commandments, he thought that it should be performed at Lincoln Center when the Jewish Heritage Foundation produced a concert of “The Gates of Justice.”
 I told him that I would like to know if the Commandments were part of the Islamic tradition, as well as the Jewish and Christian.
 Intrigued by the question, he read several books on the Koran but found no mention of the Commandments.
 One day he reported that he had finally found what I was looking for.
 In one of the books he studied, believers were told they must follow the laws of Moses.
 Realizing the three great monotheistic religions of the world held these basic tenets in common motivated me to complete “The Commandments,” a composition I had wanted to write so long ago.

-First performance: September 14, 2005 at the Rose Hall at Lincoln Center in New York City
+Premiere: September 14, 2005 at the Rose Hall at Lincoln Center in New York City.

 Sample Sheet Music